 6. Be Open to A New Type of Classroom Setting

 Provide your students an environment where they can feel a personal connection to their teacher and feel comfortable in their environment.
 Design your classroom so that students can feel more involved and interactive.
-If your goals mean that you should take time to think of a new way to imagine a more inclusive learning environment, create a cozy reading corner.
+If your goals mean that you should consider a new way to imagine a more inclusive learning environment, create a cozy reading corner.
 All you need is a bookshelf, a classroom rug, and beanbag chairs, and you will find your students reading more than ever before.

 7. Use Technology